Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Related Work

 Most successful methods for semi-supervised learning can be categorized into two broad categories: consistency regularization \cite{pi_model,vat,mean_teacher} and entropy minimization \cite{grandvalet2004semi,pseudo_labels}.
 The consistency regularization methods are based on the concept of \textit{data transformations}, with the assumption that the underlying class semantic information does not change when different transformations are applied.
 Under two augmentations applied to a sample, a model should generate the same class prediction.
 More formally, in its simplest form \cite{pi_model,laine2016temporal}, consistency regularization can be presented as:

 where $P_\theta$ is the prediction of the model on unlabelled data $x$ when augmentation $Aug$ is applied.
-Consistency regularization based methods also use a supervised loss on the small amounts of labelled data to learn the class predictions.
+Consistency regularization-based methods also use a supervised loss on the small amounts of labelled data to learn the class predictions.

 Pi-model \cite{pi_model} is one of the popular methods in this category.
 It forces the representations of two augmented images to be similar by applying consistency regularization between them.
-Later MeanTeacher \cite{mean_teacher} improved this method by utilizing an exponential moving average (EMA) on the encoder model.
-Here, the learnt encoder is called the student encoder, and the EMA of the student is called the teacher encoder.
+Later, MeanTeacher \cite{mean_teacher} improved this method by utilizing an exponential moving average (EMA) on the encoder model.
+Here, the learned encoder is called the student encoder, and the EMA of the student is called the teacher encoder.
 In MeanTeacher, one of the two augmented images is encoded by the student encoder, whereas the other image is encoded by the teacher.
 This approach learns by regularizing the consistency between these two embeddings.
 The loss function for this method is as follows:

 Two other improved variants of the consistency regularization method are VAT \cite{vat} and UDA \cite{uda}.
 In VAT, the concept of adversarial perturbation was used as an alternative to augmentation.
 Therefore, the resulting methods regularized the consistency between an image and its adversarial perturbation.
 UDA utilized the concept of hard augmentation instead of simpler augmentations and showed that semi-supervised learning benefits from hard augmentations.
 More specifically, UDA regularized between an input image and a hard augmentation of that image.
+Adaptive Neighborhood Propagation \cite{jia2016adaptive} proposed a different approach that integrates sparse coding and label propagation, avoiding the need to manually choose neighbourhood size or kernel width that some of the previous methods used for pseudo-labelling.

 Entropy minimization methods generally aim to generate low entropy predictions.
 This is done by either explicitly defining a loss on the entropy \cite{grandvalet2004semi} or implicitly by generating predictions in the form of pseudo-labels \cite{pseudo_labels}.
 This is also combined with a supervised loss on the labelled data.
 One example of this category of methods is the Pseudo-label technique \cite{pseudo_labels}.
 This approach learns from the labelled data in a supervised setting and predicts the pseudo-labels for the unlabelled samples.
 If the confidence of the pseudo-labels is beyond a pre-defined threshold, these images and predicted pseudo-labels are added to the labelled set, effectively increasing the size of the labelled set.